18 Mar Licorice Tea

 1 cup boiled water

-Combine the licorice powder with the boiled water and let steep for 5 minutes.
+Combine the licorice powder and ginger root with the boiled water.
+Steep for 10 minutes.

 • Some people have allergies to licorice.
 If you get itchy or develop a rash, DISCONTINUE immediately.